M Search · Compensation Intelligence Report

 Market size / category trajectory44%

-Frequency reflects candidates who mentioned this factor unprompted · M Search screen notes 2024–2026
+Frequency reflects candidates who raised this factor unprompted · M Search screen data 2024–2026

 AE-Level: What Mattered Most